Skip to main content

 Editorial Standards

 The Retirement Index publishes in a category where reader trust depends on transparency, rigor, and accountability.
-This page documents how we produce reviews, how we cite sources, how we engage reviewers, how we handle conflicts of interest, and how corrections are made.
-We update this page when our processes change.
+This page explains how we choose topics, produce reviews, cite sources, engage reviewers, handle affiliate conflicts, update articles, and correct mistakes.

 Our editorial philosophy